Friends of Padre Steve’s World,

 JOHN A. LEJEUNE,

-I have had the privilege to have served with the Marines directly or indirectly for nearly ten of the thirty-six years that I have served in the military.
+I have had the privilege to have served with the Marines directly or indirectly for nearly ten of the thirty-seven years that I have served in the military.
 In addition to that I wear the Fleet Marine Force Officer Warfare Qualification device and I am a graduate of the Marine Corps Command and Staff College.
 I have been able to celebrate the Marine Corps Birthday with Marines in places like Ramadi and Guantanamo Bay.
 For me it is an honor to have served with so many great Americans.

 So to all my Marine Corps friends, and any other Marines who read this piece, have a great night and Semper Fidelis.